thomasdefise/OSCP_Resources/Enumeration/Network101.md

 :white_check_mark: How to protect against or detect that technique:

-- *Architecture*: Ensure theCHARGEN service is not enabled within your organization if not used.
+- *Architecture*: Ensure the CHARGEN service is not enabled within your organization if not used.
 If used, it it recommended to highly harden the firewall rules for the CHARGEN flows.

 ### Daytime Protocol